Mimata Station: Layout

 The station consists of an island platform serving two tracks.
 The station building is a wooden structure remodelled recently in western style.
 It houses an enclosed waiting room and an automatic ticket vending machine.
 The ticket window is unstaffed.
 Access to the island platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Miyazaki Line from Yoshimatsu to Miyakonojō on 8 October 1913.
 In the next phase of expansion, the track was extended east, with Mimata opening as the new terminus on 11 February 1914.
 On 15 August the same year, it became a through-station when the track was extended to Yamanokuchi.
 By 21 September 1917, the track had reached Miyazaki and line was renamed the Miyazaki Main Line.
 By 1923, the track had reached north to link up with the track of the Nippō Main Line at Shigeoka.
 On 15 December 1923, Mimata was designated as part of the Nippō Main Line together with the entire stretch through Miyazaki, Miyakonojō to Yoshimatsu.
+Freight operations were discontinued in 1984.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.